 By Pat Carragher - January 04, 2023

-According to the American Cancer Society, approximately 14,000 women were expected to be diagnosed with cervical cancer in the United States in 2022.
+According to the American Cancer Society, approximately 14,000 women will be diagnosed with cervical cancer in the United States this year.
 Cervical cancer was once one of the most common causes of cancer death for American women, but mortality rates have declined in recent years thanks to HPV and Pap testing.
+The American Cancer Society recommends that women should be screened for cervical cancer starting at age 25 and then every five years up to age 65.